 Toe Out On Turns

-The angle is checked as part of a total alignment after the toe has been set or if there's a problem with tire squealing around corners.
+Check the TOOT angle as part of a total alignment after setting the toe or if there's a problem with the tires squealing around corners.
 Today's alignment racks typically display this angle on the screen.
-The angle can also be seen on the protractor found on the turn plates.
+The angle is also on the protractor found on the turn plates.

-The inside wheel turns at a greater angle (has more toe out) than the outside wheel does.
+The inside wheel turns at a greater angle (with more toe-out) than the outside wheel.
 The manufacturer may specify a 19 ° angle on the outside wheel and a 21 ° angle on the inside wheel with a tolerance of 1 ½ °.
-By turning the wheel to the left until it reaches 21 ° and then checking the other side's turn plate the technician can quickly determine the vehicle’s toe out on turns angle.
+The technician can quickly determine the vehicle's TOOT angle by turning the wheel to the left until it reaches 21 ° and then checking the other side's turn plate.
 The same procedure is performed on the opposite side of the vehicle and compared to the vehicle manufacturer's specifications.

-Check this angle if the vehicle's tires squeal while turning a corner.
-Even at low speeds.
-This condition will feather or scuff the front tires if left unrepaired.
+Check this angle if the vehicle's tires squeal while turning a corner, even at low speeds.
+This condition feathers or scuffs the front tires if left unrepaired.
 It is a non-adjustable angle.
-A steering arm or member of the steering system is likely at fault and will need to be replaced.
+A steering arm or member of the steering system is likely at fault; replacing the faulty part brings the angle back to specifications.